Can We Keep the Sabbath Any Day of the Week?

 So, let’s look at some ways we can take part in the Sabbath every week!

-How we can celebrate the Sabbath
+How Christians can celebrate the Sabbath day

 As we read earlier, God created the Sabbath as a day to rest from the busy lives we lead the rest of the week.
 Our bodies get that necessary wind-down time to reset and gear up for another week.